Theo3010/Blood-Sugar-Overlay/README.md

 ![Header](https://user-images.githubusercontent.com/74210896/211873097-e92c2942-b02c-4585-bbf2-5d826e044f7c.png)

 # Dexcom
 It uses https://sugarmate.io/ 's API.
-Sugarmate only works with dexom, meaning that the overlay also requires the users to have dexcom.
+Sugarmate only works with dexcom, meaning that the overlay also requires the users to have dexcom.